-Hard bike boxes tend to cost in the region of £300 and like a hard case suitcase it will minimise the risk of damage occurring to the your bike but they are heavier.
-A soft bike bag is the cheaper option, costing around £100.
-Whilst this will provide your bike with a little more padded protection it is not as reliable as the hard box.
+Hard bike boxes tend to cost in the region of £300+ and like a hard case suitcase it will minimise the risk of damage occurring to your bike, but they are heavier.
+A soft bike bag is the cheaper option, costing around £100, but its protection is not as reliable as the hard box.

-- Bikes should be contained within a protective box or appropriate bike bag;
+- Bikes should be contained within a protective box or appropriate bike bag.

-- Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag;
+- Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag.

 - Tyres should be deflated slightly to reduce the risk of damage.

 - The most frequently damaged part of a bike is the rear gear hanger.
 Remove the rear gear mechanism and tie wrap loosely to the frame to avoid this scenario.
 This applies almost equally to disc brake rotors if your bike sports them.
-Take them off, likewise pedals, its only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.
+Take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.

 Taking your bike on the train

 Going on holiday to France with your bike is pretty straight forward, but as with a lot of things, it's better to book in advance.

 Currently only allows you to take your bike on selected trains between London and Paris, so it's best to book early to avoid disappointment.
 At the time of writing, Eurostar was working on reopening the service to other destinations in the near future, so check available routes before you start planning.